A practical Response Adaptive Block Randomization (RABR) design with analytic type I error protection: Review of the Doubly Adaptive Biased Coin Designs (DBCD)

-In this section, we review the Doubly Adaptive Biased Coin Designs (DBCD) proposed by \cite{hu2004}.
-Let us consider a clinical trial with a continuous endpoint, where the response $X^g_i$ for subject $i$ in treatment group $g$ follows independent normal distribution with known common variance,
+In this section, we review the Doubly Adaptive Biased Coin Designs (DBCD). \cite{hu2006} Let us consider a clinical trial with a continuous endpoint, where the response $X^{\left(g\right)}_i$ for subject $i$ in treatment group $g$ follows independent normal distribution with mean $\mu_g$ and variance $\sigma_g^2$,

 for $g=0$ labeling placebo and $g=1, \ldots, m$ for $m$ treatment groups.
-We assume that a larger response is favorable, and the response of each subject is observed right after its enrollment in the study.
+We assume that a higher response is favorable, and the response of each subject is observed right after its enrollment in the study.

 After a burn-in period where $M$ subjects have been equally randomized to $m+1$ groups, the study adjusts the randomization probability to each treatment group $g$ ($g = 0, 1, \ldots, m$) based on the following allocation function: